What Happened to Damar Hamlin? What We Know After Bills Player Collapses, Suffers Cardiac Arrest On Field

 Shortly after the ambulance left the field, the NFL had announced it had suspended the game

-The NFL announced Hamlin’s condition after he was taken to a hospital, but neither the league nor the hospital released any other details about the 24-year-old’s medical condition.
+The NFL announced Hamlin’s condition after he was taken to a hospital, but neither the league nor the hospital released any other details about Hamlin’s medical condition.
 The team’s statement was released before its flight arrived back in Buffalo early Tuesday.

 There was no immediate update about the future status of the game.